CallmeTeeNDT/Basic-RTL-DV-Course/Session 03 - Verilog Fundamental  - Data types &  Operators/README.md

 ### My Exercises

+- **Homework 1 – Verilog Fundamentals Practice**
-- Verilog number representation practice
+  - Practiced Verilog number representation and four-state logic values
-- Arithmetic operator practice
+  - Worked with scalar and vector data types
-- Relational and equality operator practice
+  - Practiced bit-select and part-select operations
-- Logical operator practice
-- Bitwise operator practice
-- Reduction operator practice
-- Shift operator practice
+  - Evaluated Verilog expressions and operator results
+  - Reinforced the differences between nets, variables, and vector indexing
+- **Homework 2 – Verilog Operator Simulation**
+  - Implemented the Verilog operator examples introduced during the session
+  - Modified the provided `test_bench.v` to execute different expressions
-- Conditional operator practice
+  - Simulated and observed operator results
-- Operator behavior verification using a testbench
+  - Compared simulation outputs with the expected results from the course material
+  - Practiced basic testbench-oriented Verilog before formal verification topics were introduced

 ### What I Practiced

-- Declaring and assigning Verilog variables and values
+- Representing binary, octal, decimal, and hexadecimal values in Verilog
+- Understanding `0`, `1`, `x`, and `z` logic states
-- Working with binary, decimal, octal, and hexadecimal representations
+- Declaring and working with wires, variables, and vectors
+- Using bit-select and part-select operations
+- Understanding vector indexing and MSB/LSB orientation
+- Applying arithmetic operators
+- Applying relational and equality operators
-- Applying arithmetic, relational, logical, and bitwise operators
+- Applying logical and bitwise operators
-- Understanding reduction and shift operations
+- Using reduction and shift operators
+- Using concatenation and replication operators
-- Evaluating Verilog expressions and operator results
+- Evaluating expression results with different operand widths and values
-- Modifying a basic testbench to exercise different operations
+- Modifying a simple Verilog testbench
-- Running simulations and examining console output
+- Running simulations and reviewing console output
-- Comparing simulated results with expected values
+- Comparing actual simulation results with expected values
-- Developing an initial understanding of verification-oriented Verilog code